 In the News: Fitting Rooms Tech

 As the online landscape becomes more competitive, large retailers are rolling out innovative fitting room technology to compete in the retail space.
-Here we will take a look at three examples of fitting rooms technology in the news so that you can stay on top of industry trends.
+Here, we will take a look at three examples of fitting room technology in the news so that you can stay on top of industry trends.

 As Walmart has been working to establish itself as a fashion destination, it acquired Zeekit, a leader in digital fitting room technology, in 2021 and began rolling out innovative online fitting tech.